johnkm516/zen-federation/README.md

 Things I deleted from the original Zen repository :

-- GraphQL upload related code : I agree with Apollo's recommendations (https://www.apollographql.com/blog/backend/file-uploads/file-upload-best-practices/) that file uploads shouldn't be handled with GraphQL.
+- GraphQL upload related code : I agree with [Apollo's recommendations](https://www.apollographql.com/blog/backend/file-uploads/file-upload-best-practices/ "Apollo's recommendations") that file uploads shouldn't be handled with GraphQL.
 Trying to implement multi-part file uploading in a federated architecture using Apollo Router not only might not be possible at the moment, it's outside the scope of this service layer.
 Refer to my intended architecture below.

 - Frontend related code.
 As mentioned above this monorepo serves as a data model layer for a greater architecture.
-Removing the frontend code also gives you the freedom to implement the stack however you want not just in the way I envision.
+Removing the frontend code also gives you the freedom to implement the stack however you want, not just in the way I envision.

 ## 🏰 The Architecture

 ![alt text](https://github.com/johnkm516/zen-federation/blob/base/assets/architecture.png?raw=true)

+The architecture I envision are separated into three layers :

+1. The data model layer ([Zen-Federation](https://github.com/johnkm516/zen-federation "Zen-Federation") YOU ARE HERE)
+2. The business logic layer ([Zen-Temporal](https://github.com/johnkm516/zen-temporal "Zen-Temporal"))
+3. Frontend layer (In whichever framework you choose, create a web app that uses Apollo Client and Temporal Client libraries to connect to layers 1 & 2)

+My rationale behind this architecture :

+- GraphQL endpoints can become incredibly verbose and tedious to implement.
+I wanted to be able to automate generating all the CRUD endpoints for models defined in `schema.prisma` each subgraph, and generate new subgraphs with ease.

+- Any simple "one-off" queries and mutations can be called directly by frontend applications via Apollo Client.
+This project generates and supports GraphQL resolvers with `where` inputs, which you can use to implement *Optimistic Concurrency Control* in cases where it's assumed multiple users modifying the data simultaneously is rare.

+- In cases where you need to implement business logic, [Temporal IO](https://temporal.io/ "Temporal IO") is a workflow engine that is great for microservice orchestration.
+Temporal UI displays the input / output JSON data of all your activities for every workflow execution - every call to your GraphQL endpoint, external API calls, business logic activities, etc. - which can make debugging distributed systems significantly easier.
+[Temporal IO](https://temporal.io/ "Temporal IO") is the brain of this entire architecture.
+Anytime any logic needs to be coded outside of simple CRUD or rendering frontend, it should be implemented as a Temporal workflow / activity in a worker.
+The *[saga pattern](https://learn.temporal.io/tutorials/php/booking_saga/ "saga pattern")* is supported and comes built-in by Temporal as well; although currently Zen-Federation does not automatically generate compensating resolvers or save event IDs for mutations.
+You will have to implement this functionality yourself.

+- Because [Temporal IO](https://temporal.io/ "Temporal IO") saves every input/output of your activities, you can take advantage of all this raw data to create ETL workflows for business intelligence, all of it horizontally scalable.

 ---